apache/accumulo-website/_docs-2/development/spark.md

 1. Create a [shaded jar] with your Spark code and all of your dependencies (excluding Spark and Hadoop).
 When creating the shaded jar, you should relocate Guava as Accumulo uses a different version.
-The [pom.xml] in the [Spark example] is a good reference and can be used a a starting point for a Spark application.
+The [pom.xml] in the [Spark example] is a good reference and can be used as a starting point for a Spark application.

 2. Submit the job by running `spark-submit` with your shaded jar.
 You should pass in the location of your `accumulo-client.properties` that will be used to connect